 So you’ve been asked to serve on the board of a nonprofit organization.
 What do you need to know?
 You want to learn enough about the organization to do a good job as a director.
 You should also understand that there is potential legal liability for serving as a board member.
 Since nonprofit organizations do not have owners or shareholders, directors are responsible for the actions of the organization.

 This post assumes that you are familiar with the terms used in the documents below and that you can read and understand financial statements.
-If not, don’t worry, you will pick it up quickly.
-Jut be sure to seek out other help with these business skills.
+If not, don’t worry, you will likely pick it up quickly.
+But be sure to seek out other help with these business skills if you feel that you need it and that the topics still seem foreign after a few months.

 First, we suggest that all board members of all nonprofit organizations should read the current version of the following: